 Customers will have the ability to customize their ads by submitting the information on the website.

 Customers will be able to share the link of the website on the social networking website like facebook, twitter etc.

 Customers will be able to view FAQ on the website.

+Breadcrumb navigation (Breadcrumb navigation helps the visitors to easily browse through product categories.)??? yes, breadcumbs will help them to find ads by product category

+Google analytics, google adsence, google ads (Yes, you will get this features) Yes

+All browser, mobile display, yes, all browser will be responsive also all mobile will be responsive

+Compatible to develop app later? yes, you can develop apps later. we will make it apps friendly

 Search:

-Customers will also be able to easily search for ads by using different keywords like name, category etc and will be able to refine their results by using filters such as price etc. on the website.
-They will be able to view list of content that match to their searched criteria.
+Customers will also be able to easily search for ads by using different keywords like name, category, location (similar to ikman.lk) etc and will be able to refine their results by using filters such as price etc. on the website.
+They will be able to view list of content that match to their searched criteria. yes, customer will get ads filter option

 Advanced Search: